dell/common-github-actions/README.md

 ### operator-version-update

-This workflow updates csm-operator repository with latest version of the operator for the given release.
+This workflow updates csm-operator repository with latest versions of the operator version.
-It also updates the CSM program version wherever it is used in csm-operator repository.

-This workflow accepts total three parameters as input to the workflow (csm version, latest operator version, existing operator version).
+The workflow accepts two parameters as input:
+(CSM program version and update flag).

+1. update flag = "nightly"
+    - This has to be triggered in the beginning of the release.
+    - This updates operator to the latest version and also updates the CSMVersion to latest.
+    - Also points operator images to "nightly".

+2. update flag = "tag"
+    - This has to be triggered towards the content lock.
+    - This flag simply updates "nightly" updated image in step-1 to actual release tag version of the operator.

+Below is the example usage in csm-operator repository.

 It expects a script to be present in the csm-operator repository ".github/scripts/operator-version-update.sh".

+Make sure to update all the latest versions before you trigger this workflow  <https://github.com/dell/csm/blob/main/config/csm-versions.yaml>
 Workflow needs to be triggered manually from csm-operator repository.
 Below is the example usage in csm-operator repository.

+Example:

+1. Beginning of the release
+    - CSM program version = v1.15.0
+    - update flag = "nightly"

+2. At the content lock
+    - CSM program version = v1.15.0
+    - update flag = "tag"

 ```yaml
 name: Update CSM Operator version